If speaking with Honesty makes you Brave, you know you are living in a Totalitarian State

 If ever a writer or a journalist needed a definition of what their historic and traditional role is then you won’t find better than Mrs Botes’ definition: “As a writer, I write what I see, what I experience and put it into context.
 It isn’t my job to be politically correct.”

 But publisher’s are averse to honesty, even should it reap great profits, as Steve Sailer notes in the instance of “Thilo Sarrazin’s million selling work of statistical analysis, Germany Abolishes Itself.
 You might think that the New York publishing industry would be abuzz over rumors of plans for how to put out a similar product to obtain megasales.
-But all I hear is crickets chirping.
+But all I hear is crickets chirping.”

-Dynamic Silence was invented by Rabbi Feinberg of the American Jewish Committee in 1947 as a method of closing off all access to the public media – and thus the larger culture – for people or organizations deemed to have an unacceptable point of view.
+The Sound of Silence is the modern response to all that ’60s turmoil.
+Dynamic Silence:Dynamic Silence was invented by Rabbi Feinberg of the American Jewish Committee in 1947 as a method of closing off all access to the public media – and thus the larger culture – for people or organizations deemed to have an unacceptable point of view.
 In spite of minor changes and adaptations, it can still be understood as being comprised of two parts.
 In the first part, unfavored individuals are denied unmediated exposure to the public.
 In the second part, only negative aspects of the unfavored individuals are reported.
 This starts a downward spiral of de-legitimization in the public eye in which the harder unfavored individuals try to get public exposure, the more negative and unflattering that exposure becomes until, finally, nobody wants to be associated with the ideas of beliefs of the unfavored individuals.

 In a world where speaking with honesty is abolished or punished should it break through the institutional barriers, new media like Blogs and Web Forums are making their way.
 But even in this world fear is all pervasive.
 Your blog could be here today gone tomorrow all on the back of an anonymous complaint to the blogging Blue Shirts who’ll disappear you in a second.
 That fear is so pervasive that even a respected blogger when posting on the subject the Jew Tim Wise, who calls for the eradication of White people, refuses and denies any racial aspect to the story.
-As Mark Richardson says:
+As Mark Richardson says:Because I regard an anti-Semitic politics as leading people into a political cul-de-sac.

 Bob, I’ll let your comment stand (despite not liking your “visceral hatred” remark), but I’m not going to enter into a debate on this issue or allow such a debate to develop on this thread.